eternaltyro/openstack-advanced-guide/havana/keystone.md

 Keystone takes care of user access management to different OpenStack components.
 It maintains a role based access control mechanism where roles and privileges are defined and users merely assume roles, thereby inheriting the roles' privileges.'

-For example, "Manager" and "Developer" may be the roles present in a system with the manager role holding the privilege to create and delete users and developer role merely being able to access compute and storage components.
+For example, `Manager` and `Developer` may be the roles present in a system with the manager role holding the privilege to create and delete users and developer role merely being able to access compute and storage components.
 Then, a user alice whose assigned role is Manager will automatically be able to create new users.
 A user Bob whose assigned role is Developer will only be able to create and delete new instances.

 ## Installing keystone